PanyiDong/InsurAutoML/README.md

 > 1. timeout: maximum allowed time for the tuning job.
 >
-> 2. max_evals: maximum allowed trials for the tuning job.
+> 2. max_evals: maximum allowed trials for the tuning job. (each trial is trained multiple times, whose training iterations are controlled by limitation time, `timeout` and performance improvements.)
 >
 > 3. allow_error_prop: maximum allowed failure errors proportion (number of allowed error = proportion * max_evals)
 >